 On 7th October 1976 after much encouragement by George, I acquired my amateur radio licence.
 In memory of my father I successfully applied for my father's call sign GW2HPG.
 My first contact, albeit by arrangement, was also with Syd Roberts GW4NZ of Neath.
 Syd passed away on 15th March 2001 and is now a ‘silent key’.
 Sadly, George passed away on 7th October 2017, exactly 41 years from the day that I acquired my amateur radio licence.

 As a serving police officer at the time, and one directly involved in emergency planning, I was acutely aware of the valuable service that radio amateurs were capable of providing in times of emergency and civil disaster.
 Being in a position to promote the services offered by RAYNET (The Radio Amateurs Emergency Network), I joined the local group and became involved in their activities.
 In 1977 I was appointed to the national RAYNET committee and became acquainted with members and procedures at a national level.
 At the time I was the Emergency Planning Officer for South Wales Police, and my duties included being the police liaison officer with the other emergency services and volunteers.
 During my term of office I arranged many real time practical and table-

-I would be very pleased to hear from anyone who knew my father, and however unlikely since he has been a silent key for over 50 years, from anyone who has had a QSO with him on the amateur bands.
-I can be contacted by email at email@example.com
+I would be very pleased to hear from anyone who knew my father, and however unlikely since he has been a silent key for over 50 years, from anyone who has had a QSO with him or myself on the amateur bands.
+I can be contacted by email at firstname.lastname@example.org

 Welcome to the Web Site of Amateur Radio Station